 The Bodhisatta was once a king’s advisor.
 The king’s son served as viceroy, but as the king grew old, he feared that his son might seize the throne, so he banished him from the city.
 The son took his main wife to a distant borderland and lived a simple life in a leaf hut eating wild roots and fruit from the forest.

-When the son read in the stars that his father had died, the son returned to take the throne.
-On his way back to the city, some hunters gave them a roasted lizard to eat.
-They sat down next to a lake and while his wife was getting water, he ate the lizard all by himself.
-When she returned, he showed her the tip of the tail and said the lizard ran away; he tried to catch it, but the tail broke off and it escaped into a hole.
-Not showing her anger, she simply said “There’s nothing you can do when a roasted lizard runs away,” and they continued their journey.
-She became the chief queen, but from that point on the king completely ignored her and took his pleasure with other women.
+When the son read in the stars that his father had died, he returned to take the throne.
+While traveling back to the city, some hunters gave him and his wife a roasted lizard to eat.
+They sat down next to a lake, and while his wife was getting water, he ate the lizard all by himself.
+When she returned, he showed her the tip of the tail and said the lizard ran away.
+He tried to catch it, he told her, but the tail broke off and the lizard escaped into a hole.
+Not showing her anger, she simply said, “There’s nothing you can do when a roasted lizard runs away,” and they continued their journey.
+Back at the palace, he made her his queen consort, but from that point on, the king completely ignored her and took his pleasure with other women.

 In the Lifetime of the Buddha